-Net income (loss) per share
+Net Income (Loss) per Share

-The Company presents basic and diluted income (loss) per share data for its Common Shares, calculated by dividing the income (loss) attributable to common shareholders of the Company by the weighted average number of Common Shares outstanding during the period.
-Diluted income (loss) per share is determined by adjusting the income (loss) attributable to common shareholders and the weighted average number of Common Shares outstanding for the effects of all potential dilutive instruments.
+The Company presents basic income (loss) per share data for its common shares, calculated by dividing the income (loss) attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
+Diluted income (loss) per share is determined by adjusting the income (loss) attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all potential dilutive instruments based on the number of common shares that would be issuable if the end of the period was also the end of the performance period required for the vesting of the awards.
+Potentially dilutive instruments include stock options, restricted stock units, stock appreciation rights and warrants, which are included in the diluted income (loss) per share calculation using the treasury stock method.